The Top 31 Video Marketing Statistics for 2020

 No more flipping through owner’s manuals for everything.
 Instead, customers like to be able to see how something is used, or why it is important.
 Best of all, for customers who have difficulty reading, videos provide an alternative method of information delivery, making video an essential component of digital marketing.

 That’s a staggering amount of content.
 You’ll want to consider that, while a large amount of this content will be streaming TV shows or movies, there’s a lot of marketing in that figure as well.
 Services like Hulu include a lot of advertisements in their streaming.
-In addition, there’s the increasing amount of sponsored content and advertisements.
+In addition, there’s an increasing amount of sponsored content and advertisements.

 And, on average, today it is estimated that